Home Remedies For Cold and Cough

 Salt Water Gargle

-An easy natural cure is to use a saltwater gargle to ease throat pain and inflammation.
-Mix half a teaspoon of salt in a cup of warm water and gargle, then spit it out several times daily, and your sore throat symptoms will be relieved.
+An easy natural cure for sore throats is a saltwater gargle.
+Mix half a teaspoon of salt in a cup of warm water, gargle, and spit it out several times daily.

 Chicken and Bone Broth Soup

 Hot chicken soup or bone broth is a popular home remedy for the common cold.
-This well-known home remedy has been used for hundreds of years.
-The warm liquid helps clear the mucus from your throat and nose.
-Chicken broth nutrients can help reduce inflammation and reduce cold symptoms.
+This well-known remedy has been used for hundreds of years.
+The warm liquid helps clear mucus from the throat and nose.
+Chicken broth's nutrients can help reduce inflammation and cold symptoms.

-Onion and garlic have natural antibacterial properties.
-They taste delicious in soup and help soothe a cough and boost your immune system.
+Onions and garlic have natural antibacterial properties.
+They taste delicious in soup and can help soothe a cough and boost the immune system.

 Turmeric Milk

-Turmeric mixed in milk has anti-inflammatory and antioxidant properties.
-Mix a teaspoon of turmeric powder in warm milk and drink it at night to soothe your throat and sleep easier.
+Turmeric, when mixed with milk, has anti-inflammatory and antioxidant properties.
+Mix a teaspoon of turmeric powder in warm milk and drink it at night to soothe your throat and help you sleep more soundly.

 Garlic Supplement

-As well as other medicinal properties, garlic has antiseptic and antibacterial properties helping to boost the immune system.
+In addition to its other medicinal properties, garlic has antiseptic and antibacterial properties, helping to boost the immune system.
 Take a garlic supplement daily for general health, and increase garlic consumption when symptoms start.

 Ginger Supplement

-Ginger supplements have potent anti-inflammatory and antioxidant effects and can help immune system health to help to heal from a cold.
-Ginger supplements are helpful to get increased levels of active ingredients and benefit more quickly.
+Ginger supplements have potent anti-inflammatory and antioxidant effects and can help immune system health to help heal from a cold.
+Ginger supplements help increase levels of active ingredients and benefit more quickly.

 Vitamin C Supplement

-No surprise, Vitamin C is an excellent home remedy for a cold.
+It's no surprise that vitamin C is an excellent home remedy for a cold.
 Eating foods rich in Vitamin C, such as citrus, should be a daily priority.
-Increase Vitamin C levels quickly by adding a supplement to help your immune system.
+You can also quickly increase your Vitamin C levels by adding a supplement to help your immune system.

 Elevate your Head

 Use extra cushions or pillows on your bed at night.
-Keeping your head slightly elevated while sleeping can help prevent and reduce coughing and congestion at night.
+Keeping your head slightly elevated while sleeping can help prevent and reduce coughing and congestion.